Sontag, Mississippi

 Sontag is an unincorporated community in northwest Lawrence County, Mississippi.
 It is the nearest community to Johnson-White House, a house listed on the U.S. National Register of Historic Places that was designed by architect Andrew Johnson.
-The community is located on the former Illinois Central Railroad.
+The community is located near the former Mississippi Central Railroad (later purchased by the Illinois Central Railroad and the line was purchased by current owner, the Canadian National Railway).
 In 1900, the population was 25.
 The zip code is: 39665.